semmypurewal/BeginningJavaScript/08-objects/readme.md

     //=> undefined

-That's because when you use the dot-operator, the identifier to the right of the dot is the actualy key.
+That's because when you use the dot-operator, the identifier to the right of the dot is the interpreted as a string representing the key.
 So, here, in this case, it's looking for a key called "key" instead of the value stored in the variable.
+In other words, it's equivalent to this.

+    card["key"];
+    //=> undefined

 ### Using Array functions on Objects

 Can we use all those wonderful array methods on objects?
 Not directly.
+Since objects contain both keys and values, it's not immediately obvious how something like `map` would work.
+Should it map the keys, or the values, or both to the result?
+Should it return an object or an array?

+We might think something like this would work:

+    // this doesn't work in JavaScript
+    card.map(function (key, value) {
+        return capitalize(value);
+    });
+    //=> [ "Ace", "Spades" ]

+Many languages allow you to call these types of functions on maps, but JavaScript doesn't have the ability built-in.

-Since objects contain both keys and values, it's not clear how those functions would work.
-But you can easily extract the set of keys and the collection of values as arrays and then operate on them if you wish.
+On the other hand you can easily extract the set of keys and the collection of values as arrays and then operate on them if you wish.
 To get the keys, you have to use the `Object.keys` function.

     var card = { "rank":"ace", "suit":"spades" };
     var keys = Object.keys(card);